m-spangenberg/exercises_databases/README.md

 SET e.semester = 'FS21'
 ```

-* Get edge representing enrollement of Marc in CS4320
+* Get edge representing enrollment of Marc in CS4320
 * Update value of semester property to "FS21"

 #### Deletions